MartinEesmaa/awesome-compopt/README.md

 ```
 7z a -t7z -m0=LZMA -mmt=1 -mx9 -md=3840m -mfb=273 -ms=on -mqs=on output.7z file.txt
 ```

+Note: Some times using p7zip may improve compression ratio better than official version of 7-Zip.

 Or even graphical user interface can be seen of this photo: